AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_notes/2025-04-19-wipe-drive/index.md

 Recently, I installed Windows 11 on a new SSD, but then I found a cheaper disk with comparable read and write speeds, so I decided to return the more expensive drive.
 But before I could do that, I needed to completely wipe it.

 {% aside %}
 If instead you bought a new laptop from a retailer and want to return it, use [Windows's built-in reset utility](ms-settings:recovery).
+Just make sure to select the option to fully erase the disk data rather than going with the default.
 {% endaside %}

 The safest way to do this is to use your disk manufacturer's firmware.
 For example, you can download [Western Digital Dashboard](https://support-en.wd.com/app/answers/detailweb/a_id/31759/~/download%2C-install%2C-test-drive-and-update-firmware-using-western-digital) to clean Western Digital disks.
 Unfortunately, this didn't work in my case as the software couldn't detect my USB.
 So here's the alternative method that I followed: